huan/docker-windows/README.md

 VNC Works like a charm in Docker Container with Web Client.

 1. [TigerVNC](https://tigervnc.org/) - Tiger VNC (Virtual Network Computing) is a client/server application that allows users to launch and interact with graphical applications on remote machines.
-1. [Websockify](https://github.com/novnc/websockify) - Websockify is a WebSocket to TCP proxy/bridge.
-This allows a browser to connect to any application/server/service.
-Implementations in Python, C, Node.js and Ruby.
 1. [NoVNC](https://github.com/novnc/noVNC) - VNC Client Web Application.

 ### v0.0.1 (Feb 13, 2020)